Vola Vale: Early career

 Vale was born in Buffalo, New York and educated in Chevy Chase, Maryland.
 Her high school friends in Rochester, New York, where she was raised, knew her as Vola Smith.
 She began her career in amateur theatricals in Rochester.
 Then she played in stock companies for a while.

 After working under Bert Lytell on stage, in 1916 Vale began working in film for Biograph, under the tutelage of the film director D.W.
 Griffith.
 After a month of playing atmosphere parts, Vola was offered a genuine role.
 She wore a velvet gown with a train and a feathered hat.
 Soon she was appearing in short reel films for Biograph.
 Among the actors she was cast with were William S. Hart, Sessue Hayakawa, Tsuru Aoki, William Haines, Harry Carey, Tully Marshall and William Russell.

 She was adept in playing Spanish, Italian, French, and Gypsy roles.
-Aside from Biograph Vola worked for Fox Film, Famous Players-Lasky, Universal Pictures, and Paramount Pictures.
+Aside from Biograph, Vale worked for Fox Film, Famous Players–Lasky, Universal Pictures, and Paramount Pictures.